GraveWalk/WebSecLabs/challenges/sqli/lab 4 - SQL injection UNION attack, finding a column containing text/README.md

 ### Conclusion
 -----------------------------
-By completing this lab i have gained knowledge and expiriece in indentifying and exploiting SQL vulnerability using UNION method
+By completing this lab i have gained knowledge and expiriece in indentifying and exploiting SQL vulnerability using UNION method.

+### Thank You For Reading my Review